shway0/Gpt/drafts/act_I/chapter_06.md

 "Interesting," she said, her voice carrying the authority of someone accustomed to absolute obedience.
 "A servant disciple accessing forbidden knowledge.
 Your sect failed to properly screen its expedition members."

+She stepped into the chamber, her hand already forming a seal that glowed with concentrated spiritual energy.
+"Step away from the Sphere," she commanded.

 Wei remained silent, calculating his options.
 Physical escape seemed impossible—the Enforcer blocked the only exit, and her cultivation level far exceeded anything he could hope to match, even with his newly acquired knowledge.

+"I've been watching you since you first approached the ruins last night," she said, moving closer with measured steps.
+"Your behavior pattern indicated potential contamination.
+I simply needed confirmation."

-"The Order has protocols for this situation," she continued, stepping into the chamber.
+"The Order has protocols for this situation," she continued, stepping further into the chamber.
 "Those who access prohibited information must be processed appropriately.
 Your mind will be cleansed, and you will be returned to your sect with no memory of this encounter."

 The threat of memory erasure struck Wei with particular force.
 After years of invisible existence and careful preparation, after finally discovering the path he had sought, to have it all stripped away seemed worse than death.